qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 ![](../assets/Abusing-Internet-Archive/atomic1-first-look.png)

-This new file is another PowerShell script, yet again with the extension name changed to txt.
+This new file is another PowerShell script, yet again with the extension name changed to "txt".

 ![](../assets/Abusing-Internet-Archive/atomic1-endofscript.png)

-To be able to increase the readability of the file, I've searched for any ocurrence of ";" and added 3 empty lines just to increase visibility of the various instructions on the file.
+To be able to increase the readability of the file, I've searched for any occurrence of ";" and added 3 empty lines just to increase visibility of the various instructions on the file.

 ![](../assets/Abusing-Internet-Archive/atomic1-eoi.png)

-This allows me to quickly use the minimap to spot large spaces between large variable texts:
+This allows me to quickly use the mini-map to spot large spaces between large variable texts:

 ![](../assets/Abusing-Internet-Archive/atomic1-minimap.png)